 The Audi RS5 is the fastest version of the A5 you can buy.
 Let’s get that out there, right away.
 But it’s more than just speed.
-Available as a 2-door Coupé and a5-door Sportback, both with space for 4 adults, it’s a classy number.
+Available as a two-door Coupé and a five-door Sportback, both with space for four adults, it’s a classy number.
 The twin-turbocharged V6 engine gets it from 0-62mph in 3.9 seconds, which makes it a direct rival for the BMW M4 and Mercedes-Benz C63 S.

 The RS5 Coupé and Sportback have supercar-like performance, but they're subtle and don’t look radically different to the standard A5.
 They both sit lower than the standard car and there’s extra silver or black trim within the bumpers and door mirrors.

 You also get 19-inch alloy wheels, LED headlights, the wheel arches are more flared than usual, there’s a smattering of RS5 badges and there are two large tailpipes.
 The overall effect is subtle but effective.

 This version of the RS5 appeared in 2017 and was facelifted in 2020, when it got a wider grille, more air intakes where the bonnet meets the grille, new lights front and rear, plus a rear diffuser to improve airflow.